-- Section 10.554(1)(i)6.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the South Broward Drainage District for the year ended September 30, 2012, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the year ended September 30, 2012.
-In connection with our audit, we determined that these two reports were in agreement. - Pursuant to Sections 10.554(1)(i)6.c, and 10.556(7), Rules of the Auditor General, we applied financial condition assessment procedures.
-It is management's responsibility to monitor the South Broward Drainage District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same as of September 30, 2013, and through the date of our audit report, December 27, 2013. - Pursuant to Section 215.985(11), Florida Statutes and Section 10.554(1)(i)8, the District provided monthly financial statements to its governing board and has made such financial statements available for public access on the District's website.
+- Pursuant to Sections 10.554(1)(i)5.c, and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
+It is management's responsibility to monitor the South Broward Drainage District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same as of September 30, 2014, and through the date of our audit report, January 8, 2015. - Pursuant to Section 215.985(11), Florida Statutes and Section 10.554(1)(i)6.a, the District provided monthly financial statements to its governing board and has made such financial statements available for public access on the District's website. - Pursuant to Section 218.32(1)g Florida Statutes and Section 10.554(1)(i)6.b, the District has provided a link on their website directly to allow the viewing of the District's annual financial report. - Pursuant to Section 373.536(5)(d) and (6)(d) Florida Statutes and Section 10.554(1)(i)6.c, the District has provided a link on their website directly to allow the viewing of the District's tentative and final adopted budget for the current fiscal year.